Bran-Mak-Morn/DansDen/README.md

 ## Project Highlights

-- **Custom layout**: Demonstrates the use of elements and snippets (from Bootstrap) to create custom web pages.
+- **Custom layout**: Demonstrates the use of elements and snippets to create custom web pages (from Bootstrap).
 - **Bootstrap use**: Shows the ability in using Bootstrap, HTML & CSS.
 - **Responsive web design**: Shows proficiency in creating a modern web that works on a variety of different size displays.